The path from lattice QCD to the short-distance contribution to $0\nu\beta\beta$ decay with a light Majorana neutrino

-The example described demonstrates that obtaining the physical amplitude of the $nn \to pp\;(ee)$ process from lattice QCD is even more straightforward than its two-neutrino counterpart, as in the latter there is a larger kinematic phase space allowed for on-shell intermediate states---a feature that is shared with the nuclear structure calculations of the corresponding nuclear matrix elements~\cite{Engel:2016xgb}.
-Without experimental input, such nuclear many-body calculations, however, are unable to isolate and quantify the short-distance contribution to the matrix element, motivating the need for first-principles determination of the matrix elements in the few-nucleon sector, and a thorough matching to nuclear EFTs.
-The current framework, therefore, takes an essential step in enabling such a matching program in the upcoming years.
-Besides its application in the $0\nu\beta\beta$ process, the formalism outlined in this paper will find its use in a range of hadronic processes that consist of single- or two-hadron initial, intermediate, and final states, and where a light lepton (or photon) propagator is present, such as in the semi-leptonic rare decays of the kaon~\cite{Christ:2020hwe}.
+This example demonstrates that obtaining the physical amplitude of the $nn \to pp\;(ee)$ process from LQCD is even more straightforward than its two-neutrino counterpart, as in the latter there is a larger kinematic phase space allowed for on-shell intermediate states.
+The current framework, therefore, takes an essential step in enabling constraints on $g_\nu^{NN}$ directly from LQCD in the upcoming years.
+Besides its application in the $0\nu\beta\beta$ process, the formalism outlined will find its use in a range of hadronic processes that consist of single- or two-hadron initial, intermediate, and final states, and where a light lepton (or photon) propagator is present, such as in the semi-leptonic rare decays of the kaon~\cite{Christ:2020hwe}, and the virtual-photon contribution to charge-invariance breaking in the two-nucleon sector~\cite{Epelbaum:1999zn,Cirigliano:2020dmx}.

 {\it Acknowledgments.---}ZD acknowledges valuable discussions with William Detmold during the initial stage of this work at Massachusetts Institute of Technology.
-ZD would like to further thank members of the NPLQCD collaboration, in particular Martin Savage, for numerous fruitful discussions regarding the topic of double-$\beta$ decays from lattice QCD.
+ZD would like to further thank members of the NPLQCD Collaboration, in particular Martin Savage, for numerous fruitful discussions regarding the topic of double-$\beta$ decays from LQCD.
 She further appreciates insightful discussions and collaborations with Ra\'ul Brice\~no, Maxwell Hansen, and Matthias Schindler on the topic of long-range hadronic matrix elements.
 ZD and SVK are supported by the Alfred P. Sloan fellowship, and by the Maryland Center for Fundamental Physics at the University of Maryland, College Park.
 ZD is further supported by the U.S. Department of Energy's Office of Science Early Career Award, under award no. DE-SC0020271.
-This work perfomred at Massachusetts Institute of Technology was supported by the U.S. Department of Energy Early Career Award DE-SC0010495 and grant number DE-SC0011090
+The work performed at Massachusetts Institute of Technology was supported by the U.S. Department of Energy Early Career Award DE-SC0010495 and grant number DE-SC0011090

 \begin{widetext}